SDG 2: Zero hunger

 The food and farming industries are vital in eliminating hunger and poverty.
 Under good, responsible management they could feed the entire planet and generate income, foster development among the rural population and protect our environment.

 However, according to the United Nations (UN), one third of the food we produce worldwide goes to waste.
 That means approximately 1.3 billion tonnes of food gets thrown away every year.
-The latest report by the FAO estimates that in 2019 almost 690 million people went hungry around the world (nearly 60 million more than in 2014), with 135 million people from 55 countries and territories suffering acute food insecurity.
-In the 55 countries undergoing a food crisis, 75 million children suffered stunted growth and 17 million were emaciated (the worst level of acute food insecurity) in 2019.
+The latest report by the FAO estimates that in 2022, between 691 and 783 million people were facing hunger in the world.

 It is estimated that by 2050 there will be 2 billion more people on the planet, but we will have 25 % less land on which to grow crops.
 This calls for sustainable food production systems and resilient agricultural practice to end hunger and achieve food safety, better nutrition and more sustainable farming.